Moving a blog from Squarespace to Blot

 Indeed, publishing on Blot consists of adding a text file to your Dropbox.
 That’s it.
 Seriously, how cool is that?
 Type your post using Markdown with any app, save the .txt file to Dropbox, and voilà.
 Simple as that.

 Overall, the most difficult part was exporting all posts from Squarespace and individually save them as text files.
-I could not figure out a way to automate this, so I ended up doing it manually, piece by piece, using the export file and this great online tool to convert the code to Markdown.
+I could not figure out a way to automate this, so I ended up doing it manually, piece by piece, using the export file and this online tool — which brought a few typographic problems, but nothing too dramatic — to convert the code to Markdown.
 It ended up taking me a few hours in total; too bad Squarespace does not have better export options.4

 Let me know on Twitter or via email if you see something wrong with the looks, or if you have a font or layout suggestion.
 In the meantime, you can subscribe to the RSS feed or update it if necessary (still not sure if the move broke the feed or not), and I will do my best to publish something new very soon, and hopefully more regularly.
 Thank you for reading.